 And if you’re craving an awesome chocolate chip cookie, but it’s super duper hot outside, make some gluten free chocolate chip cookie ice cream sandwiches!
 You won’t get any complaints!

-Bring the butter and shortening to room temperature, then beat together with sugars until light and fluffy – several minutes.
-Mix in the vanilla extract and eggs until combined.
+Bring the butter to room temperature, then beat together with shortening/oil and sugars until light and fluffy – several minutes.
+Add in the vanilla extract (if baking from scratch) and eggs/substitute until combined.

-In another bowl, whisk together dry ingredients.
-Gradually stir these dry ingredients into the sugar mixture.
-Stir in chips and nuts, if so desired.
+Gradually stir whisked dry ingredients (or dry mix) into the creamed sugar mixture.
+Add chips and nuts, if desired.

 Preheat oven to 350° F (static) or 325° F (convection).

-To bake cookie dough as gluten free chocolate chip cookie bars ...
+To bake as chocolate chip cookie bars ...

-Spread evenly & bake at 375°F for about 20 minutes.
+Spread evenly and bake for about 20 minutes.
 Remember, just like baking cookies, take these out of the oven just BEFORE they look totally done.
 They’ll keep baking a bit longer when you remove them, and this way they’ll still be nice & chewy in the middles.